October 2025 - Colorado State University, USA

 Venue

-Workshops, conference sessions, lunches, and coffee breaks will take place in the Lory Student Center (LSC) on campus (circled white in the map below).
-The Gala dinner will be held at the CSU Canvas Stadium (entrance circled in black in the map below).
+Workshops, conference sessions, lunches, coffee breaks, and the gala dinner will take place in the Lory Student Center (LSC) on campus (circled white in the map below).

 CSU venue map